Welding tasks possess harmful rays and bright lights. That’s why every mechanic to deal with arcs uses protective helmets.

 Miller Digital Infinity vs. Lincoln Viking 3350: Differences

-Tech: Infinity holds a ClearLight tech, whereas Viking features 4C tech for their lens.
+Infinity holds a ClearLight tech, whereas Viking features 4C tech for its lens.
 4C can widen the light range to eliminate imperfections.
 And ClearLight optimizes the optical clarity in low-light states.

 Answer: Yes, the solar power cell should work perfectly in Viking 3350.